The Best Vibrators for Solo Pleasure and Partner Play

 The vagina is the canal that connects the exterior of the vulva to the interior cervix and reproductive organs, aka the birth canal or where penetrative vaginal sex occurs.
 Some people get the vagina confused as the whole package, but it’s just one part of the vulva.

 The vagina can be stimulated with fingers, penetrative sex, or sex toys.
 You might try playing with the speed of motion in and out or changing up the angle.
 Combining internal vaginal stimulation with exterior stimulation can heighten your senses and increase pleasure by stimulating the clitoris internally.
-(Again, many women do not orgasm from vaginal stimulation alone.)
+(Again, many people do not orgasm from vaginal stimulation alone.)

 What is the G-spot?

 The G-spot is said to be a bundle of nerve fibers located inside your vagina, toward your belly, about a knuckle deep.
-But as psychologist Nicole Praise, PhD, told us in The Sex Issue, “There is no spot on the anterior vaginal wall that has a unique anatomy or is consistently placed across women, so there isn’t a standard for finding areas of sensitivity.”
+But as psychologist Nicole Praise, PhD, told us in The Sex Issue, “There is no spot on the anterior vaginal wall that has a unique anatomy or is consistently placed across women [people], so there isn’t a standard for finding areas of sensitivity.”
 In short: We’re all different, and there’s no need to stress about zeroing in on a single spot or conforming to a cultural myth.
 If you find a particular area that is sensitive or feels good to stimulate, carry on!

 The best vibrators for vaginal stimulation